 Matthew 14:23 “When the crowd dispersed, he climbed the mountain so he could be by himself and pray.
 He stayed there alone, late into the night.”

-Luke 2:40 says very plainly, speaking of Jesus, “And the Child grew and became strong in spirit, filled with wisdom; and the grace (favor and spiritual blessing) of God was upon Him.”
+Luke 2:40 says of Jesus, “And the Child grew and became strong in spirit, filled with wisdom; and the grace of God was upon Him.”

 That relationship with God is the goal of Christianity and it’s where the true joy in being a Christian is found, so if we neglect it, we’re missing the whole point.
-Is your goal, your skopos in Greek, is it just something you’re shooting for, or is it a person who encompasses all you hope for, who drives your life, and motivates your passions?
+From the beginning, the missiology of God was/is/will be for us to have a two way street-type of relationship with Jesus.
+Is your goal, your “skopos” in Greek, merely fire insurance, just something you’re shooting for, or is it a relationship with a person, The Person, who encompasses all you hope for, who drives your life, and motivates your passions?
 What’s your goal?

 Most all of us have gone into our room to read our Bible, and there on the table is a Bible and one of our favorite magazines.
 Which one do you think the devil would prefer you pick up?
 It’s not the Bible.
 Reading your Bible is a purposeful choice, we have to choose to Get To Know God, we have to aim ourselves at Him, or position ourselves, and purpose to set our feet in the direction of Jesus.
 Maybe it seems as if the day you met Jesus was a bit “coincidental”, but i can assure you it was not.
-NOTHING just ….happens… God purposed to meet you, He orchestrated the entire encounter, and now you must purpose to meet Him.
+NOTHING just … happens. i sincerely doubt there just happened to be a, simply by chance, there was a great explosion, all on it’s own, and presto-change-o, the universe was born.
+That”s quite a stretch, indeed.
+God purposed to meet you just like He purposed to say, “LIGHT”, and there was.
+He orchestrated the entire encounter, and now you must purpose to meet Him.
 A one way street only runs just so far, and a relationship is a two way street.

 Plainly spoken, knowing Jesus !IS! the benefit of knowing God.
 There are other benefits, but that is primary.
 Praying gets us involved with Him; reading our Bible gets us involved with Him, but is reading and studying His word really enough? i’ve known more than a few, sadly, who read, study, analyze, and get certified in the study of the Bible, yet are quite possibly some of the most spiritually blind people i’ve ever met.
 They interpret it based on experiences, flesh, and the findings of other “really smart people”.
-How is it someone can read the Word of God daily, and not understand even the elementary characteristics of God?
+Do you see it?
+They draw the bulk of what they know from someone else.
+Podcasts, how-to-pray videos, etc. How is it someone can read the Word of God daily, and not understand even the elementary characteristics of God?
 We can’t know the Lord based on what someone else says.
 We’ve got to know Him for ourselves.

 Getting to know Jesus is the key.
 Knowing who He is and How He is …is more important than just being able to quote scripture or pray eloquent prayers.
 Knowing Jesus is THE key.
 Ya know what i mean?